 - CO 1.
-Get an overview of the immune system with particular reference to malfunctioning in disease - CO 2.
+Have an overview of the immune system with particular reference to malfunctioning in disease - CO 2.
 Understand the genetics behind genetic diseases and syndromes and understand cell division and assisted reproductive techniques - CO 3.
-Learn about cancer biology with particular reference to carcinogenic agents, basis of cancer, treatment strategies and approaches, stem cells and applications - CO 4.
-Get an understand of altered disease states and its physiological implications
+Know about cancer biology with particular reference to carcinogenic agents, basis of cancer, treatment strategies and approaches, stem cells and applications - CO 4.
+Comprehend altered disease states and its physiological implications

-Immunology: Overview: concept of self and nonself, antigens, antibodies; immune response, evolution of immune response, immunological tolerance, hypersensitivity, humoral and cellmediated immunity, active and passive immunization, antigen processing and MHC.
+Immunology: Overview: concept of self and nonself, antigens, antibodies; immune response, evolution of immune response, immunological tolerance, hypersensitivity, humoral and cell-mediated immunity, active and passive immunization, antigen processing and MHC.
 Immunobiology: blood groups and transplantation antigens, HLA.
 Immune deficiencies and disorders - AIDS.
 Allergy.Immunization and vaccines.
 Organ transplantation.